HB1802/Image-Denoising/README.md

 # ONGC-Image-Denoising

-The project focuses on image denoising using a Convolutional Neural Network (CNN) and an Autoencoder model.
+The project focuses on developing a model for the task of Image Denoising.
 The BSDS 500 dataset is used for training, validation, and testing(Link for the dataset - https://drive.google.com/file/d/1Ye465NnM8VYsVXYw93DqLdYNUnISbsYj/view?usp=sharing).
-The objective is to determine the performance of Model developed and compare it other models.
+The objective is to achieve a good  performance from the  Model developed and compare it other models.

 The code starts by loading and preprocessing the training, validation, and testing datasets from the BSDS 500 dataset.
 The images are converted to grayscale and resized to a fixed height and width.
 Additionally, pairs of noisy and clean images are generated for training.